Romach-Education/wiring-beans-in-the-configuration-file/README.md

-# Wiring beans in the configuration files
+# Wiring beans in the configuration file

 > This project is based on chapter **3.1.
 Implementing relationships among beans defined in the configuration file** from book **Spring Starts here (2021)** by Laurentiu Spilca.